dashingsoft/pyarmor/docs/man.rst

--O, --output PATH           Output path, default is `dist` -r, --recursive             Search scripts in recursive mode --exclude PATH              Exclude the path in recusrive mode.
+-O, --output PATH           Output path, default is `dist` -r, --recursive             Search scripts in recursive mode -s, --src PATH              Specify source path if entry script is not in the top most path --exclude PATH              Exclude the path in recusrive mode.
 Multiple paths are allowed, separated by ",", or use this option multiple times
 --exact                     Only obfuscate list scripts --no-bootstrap              Do not insert bootstrap code to entry script